 - Building reports that reflect your mission

 If you currently aren’t using a fund accounting software, or your current software isn’t made specifically for nonprofits, you can try Aplos Nonprofit Accounting Software for free and follow along during the course.

 Upon signing up, you can expect an email every day for the next five days.
 Happy learning!

 Start The Free Course

-QuickBooks used to have a nonprofit version available on desktop.
-They’ve recently discontinued support of the product and are now pushing nonprofits to their QuickBooks For Nonprofits webpage.
+QuickBooks® used to have a nonprofit version available for desktop.
+They’ve recently discontinued support of the product and are now pushing nonprofits to their QuickBooks® for Nonprofits webpage.
 The problem is it’s not an actual product.
 That is to say, you will have to duct tape their for-profit tools and reports together to get the fund accounting data your nonprofit needs.